sensu/sensu-docs/content/sensu-go/5.5/api/tessen.md

 ## The `/tessen` API endpoints {#the-tessen-API-endpoints}

+The Tessen API provides HTTP access to manage your [Tessen](../../reference/tessen) configuration.
+Access to the Tessen API is restricted to the default [`admin` user](../../reference/rbac#default-user).

 ### `/tessen` (GET) {#tessen-get}

-The `/tessen` API endpoint provides HTTP GET access to [Tessen](../../reference/tessen) configuration.
+The `/tessen` API endpoint provides HTTP GET access to Tessen configuration.

 #### EXAMPLE {#tessen-get-example}